IIIF/website/source/event/2022/cambridge/travel.md

 [Hotel 1868](https://www.hotel1868.com/)

 Located in Porter Square, one train stop away from Harvard University and three stops from MIT.
-Please call the hotel directly or book through their website to get our conference rates.
+Please call the hotel directly to get our conference rates.
 Rates are $205/Mini Queen, $255/Standard Queen using code **IIIF22**.
 These rates cover stays between June 5-8.

 [Porter Square Hotel](https://www.theportersquarehotel.com/)

 Located in Porter Square, one train stop away from Harvard University and three stops from MIT.
-Please call the hotel directly or book through their website to get our conference rates.
+Please call the hotel directly to get our conference rates.
 Rates are $215/Petite Double Twin, $219/Petite Queen, $229/Deluxe Double Twin, $239/Deluxe Queen, $259/Queen Suite using code **IIIF22**.
 These rates cover stays between June 5-8.

 ## Other hotels